Announcement of new products or features developed by Mergify.

 Freezing your GitHub repository could mean a lot of things.
 In that case, I'm not talking about putting it on ice or sending it to GitHub's Artic Code Vault.
 No, that's not the point here.
-As controlling the merge flow becomes increasingly important, many engineering teams have encountered the need
+As controlling the merge flow becomes increasingly important, many

 Merge queues are at the center of the value offered by Mergify.
 The freeze feature we announced [https://blog.mergify.com/announcing-merge-queue-freezes/] a few days ago gives our merge queues a whole new range of possible use cases.
 You can now make your queues follow your product development life cycle.

 Our merge queues have evolved along with Mergify.
 We've introduced more features to support more use cases.
 Today we are glad to introduce a new feature to expand even more possibilities.
-We designed a feature that allows engineering teams to freeze their merge queues to provide more control and security
+We designed a feature that allows engineering teams to freeze their merge queues to provide more control

 If this title does not ring a bell, you might need to read first what a merge queue is, what problem speculative checks solve, and how mixing speculative checks and batching can save you a lot of time.
 Go ahead.
 We'll wait.
-Now that you have an idea of what
+Now that you have an idea

 In every engineering team, developers want to see their "ready to merge" work landing as soon as possible into their source code repository.
 Nobody wants to wait, and this directly impacts the velocity of the team.
-The worst part of the merging process would be to have to revert a
+The worst part of the merging process would be to have to